choojs/choo-handbook/your-first-app.md

     todos: []
   },
   reducers: {
-    addTodo: (action, state) => {
+    addTodo: (data, state) => {
       . . .
     },
-    setCompleted: (action, state) => {
+    updateTodo: (data, state) => {
       const newTodos = [...state.todos]
+      const oldItem = newTodos[data.index]
+      const newItem = Object.assign({}, oldItem, data.updates)
-      newTodos[action.index].completed = action.completed
+      newTodos[data.index] = newItem
+      return { todos: newTodos }
     }
   }
 })
 ```

-In this reducer, we create a copy of `state.todos` so as not to mutate the state,
+In this reducer, we create a copy of the `state.todos` array, then we identify the
+item we're updating using the `index` that was passed.
+We then create a copy of
+that item and extend it with our `updates` using `Object.assign()`.
+Finally we
-then we alter the specific item in the new array, changing its `completed`
+replace the old item in the array with our new object.

+This may seem like a lot of work relative to simply altering the state directly,
+but immutability lets us compare the state across time and helps avoid bugs down
+the line.

-property to whatever's been passed.
-Now your app will maintain the `completed`
+At this point your app will maintain the `completed` state when you add new items,
-state when you add new items, as your state is being updated.
+as your state is being updated.
 So far our app works great unless you refresh!
-Doing so clears your state, and
-you lose all your items.
-In a real-world app, you may want to persist your items
+Doing so clears your state, and you lose all your items.
+In a real-world app, you
-to a server's database.
-For this example, we'll use `localStorage`, an in-browser
+may want to persist your items to a server's database.
+For this example, we'll use
-database that lets you persist data between refreshes.
-We accomplish similar to
+`localStorage`, an in-browser database that lets you persist data between refreshes.
-how we'd accomplish communicating with a server: we use an *effect*.
+We accomplish similar to how we'd accomplish communicating with a server: we use an
+**effect**.

 ## Effects